magepages/mpdocs/docs/product-slider-m2/index.md

 * In the **Default Display Additional Information** field:
     * Select the options that can display with products on the slider
     * Allow choosing many options to display
+    * Only apply for Widget or when admins add Product Slider by the code

 #### 1.2.
 Slider Design Configuration